Guiding Principles

 Inspections are a corner stone in the landlord’s business – they are important and, in some cases, required.
 Routine Inspections can help you avoid costly repairs and keep a keen eye on your properties.
 The CRRA is here to give you the knowledge about your rights and responsibilities for your property inspections.

 You may be a nice person, but are you being a good landlord?
-Are you fair, firm, and friendly but made it clear that you’re not your tenant’s friend?
-Setting expectations and boundaries can help you go from someone who allows bad tenant habits to form (like consistently late rent) to having a good rapport with your tenants
+Are you fair, firm, and friendly but have made it clear that you’re not your tenant’s friend?
+Setting expectations and boundaries can help you go from someone who allows bad tenant habits to form (like consistently late rent) to having a good rapport with your tenants.

 Do you know what to do when there’s a problem in your rental property?
 Not only should you have your own processes in place to handle the different issues that can come up, but you should also know what you’re required to do in those situations.
 The CRRA can help you better understand the steps and offer guidance through common tenancy and property problems.

-An eviction is one way a tenancy can end, but how many more way are there?
+An eviction is one way a tenancy can end, but how many more ways are there?
 A tenancy ending is not always a difficult process and can be very amicable if you know your way through it.
 The CRRA offers educational courses and support to help you better understand how to end a tenancy properly.